David Lloyd George

-Lloyd George was born on 17 January 1863 in Chorlton-on-Medlock, Manchester, to Welsh parents.
-From around three months of age he was raised in Pembrokeshire and Llanystumdwy, Caernarfonshire, speaking Welsh.
-His father, a schoolmaster, died in 1864, and David was raised by his mother and her shoemaker brother, whose Liberal politics and Baptist faith strongly influenced Lloyd George; the same uncle helped the boy embark on a career as a solicitor after leaving school.

-Lloyd George became active in local politics, gaining a reputation as an orator and a proponent of a Welsh blend of radical Liberalism, that included support for Welsh devolution, for the disestablishment of the Church of England in Wales, for equality for labourers and tenant farmers, and for reform of land ownership.
-In 1890, he narrowly won a by-election to become the Member of Parliament for Caernarvon Boroughs, in which seat he remained for 55 years.
+Born in Chorlton-on-Medlock, Manchester, and raised in Llanystumdwy, Lloyd George gained a reputation as an orator and proponent of a Welsh blend of radical Liberal ideas that included support for Welsh devolution, the disestablishment of the Church of England in Wales, equality for labourers and tenant farmers, and reform of land ownership.
+He won an 1890 by-election to become the Member of Parliament for Caernarvon Boroughs, and was continuously re-elected to the role for 55 years.
 He served in Henry Campbell-Bannerman's cabinet from 1905.
 After H. H. Asquith succeeded to the premiership in 1908, Lloyd George replaced him as Chancellor of the Exchequer.
-To fund extensive welfare reforms he proposed taxes on land ownership and high incomes in the "People's Budget" (1909), which the Conservative-dominated House of Lords rejected.
-The resulting constitutional crisis was only resolved after two elections in 1910 and the passage of the 1911 Parliament Act.
-His budget was enacted in 1910, and the National Insurance Act 1911 and other measures helped to establish the modern welfare state.
-In 1913, he was embroiled in the Marconi scandal, but he remained in office and promoted the disestablishment of the Church of England in Wales until 1914, when its implementation was suspended in response to the outbreak of the First World War.
+To fund extensive welfare reforms, he proposed taxes on land ownership and high incomes in the 1909 People's Budget, which the Conservative-dominated House of Lords rejected.
+The resulting constitutional crisis was only resolved after elections in 1910 and passage of the Parliament Act 1911.
+His budget was enacted in 1910, with the National Insurance Act 1911 and other measures helping to establish the modern welfare state.
+He was embroiled in the 1913 Marconi scandal but remained in office and secured the disestablishment of the Church of England in Wales.